elastic/golang-crossbuild/README.md

 This repository contains Dockerfiles for cross building Go binaries for various platforms.
 The aim is to provide a simple way to build Go binaries for multiple platforms without having to install and configure cross compilers on your host machine.
-To do that the project provide a set of Docker images that can be used to build Go binaries for the following platforms:
+To do that the project provides a set of Docker images that can be used to build Go binaries for the following platforms:

 * linux/amd64
 * linux/arm